How to Remove the Rotten Egg Smell From Your Home

 Thankfully, the fix is pretty easy.
 Throw out the gross food (and promptly take out the trash), then take any surrounding food out of the fridge so you can treat the affected area.
 We recommend using a Multi-Purpose Cleaner so that you can easily wipe away the mess while also killing germs.

 If somehow you’re still smelling remnants of your unintended science experiment, use an air freshener with a light odor—nothing too perfumey that’ll just smell weird in your kitchen.
-Febreze LIGHT Air is a solid solve that cleans away odors without heavy perfumes.
+Febreze AIR LIGHT is a solid solve that cleans away odors without heavy perfumes.

 1. Dry Wall